 1.2 University of Minnesota Board of Regents Policies and Procedures: The center will adhere to the University of Minnesota Board of Regents policies related to planning and management, budgeting, general accounting, managing assets, and financial oversight where applicable.

-1.3 Fiscal Agency: Financial management of the center will be done in collaboration with the College of Education and Human Development, as fiscal agents of the center.
+1.3 Fiscal Agency: Financial management of the center will be done in collaboration with the College of Education and Human Development and Institute of Child Development, as fiscal agents of the center.
 These duties will include but not be limited to: accounting, cash management, disbursements, equipment, payroll, and purchasing.

 Section 2: FISCAL YEAR AND ACADEMIC CALENDAR

-2.1 Fiscal Year: The fiscal year for the center will run from July 1 through June 30.
+2.1 Fiscal Year: The fiscal year for the center follows that of the University as noted in Article VIII.